open-contracting/standard/docs/schema/reference.md

 ### Planning

-The `planning` section is defined as:
+The `planning` object is defined as:

 ```{field-description} ../../build/current_lang/release-schema.json /definitions/Planning
 ```

-Background documents such as feasibility studies and project plans can also be included in this section.
+Background documents such as feasibility studies and project plans can also be included in `planning`.

 ````{admonition} Example
 :class: hint